 The best way to jump start your gynecomastia surgery recovery is to focus on your posture.

-The second, and arguably more important aspect of recovery is mental.
-As with many things gynecomastia, we don’t know much about mental recovery from gynecomastia.
-I do my best to educate patients, so I always send patients home with a “playbook” of actions that they need to take on a daily basis until they are mentally healed.
+The second – and arguably more important aspect of recovery – is mental.
+As with many things, we don’t know much about the mental recovery from gynecomastia.
+I do my best to educate patients though, so I always send them home with a “playbook” of actions that they need to take on a daily basis until they are mentally healed.
 One of the most important actions is to assume the correct posture – it’s time to lose the “Gyno Hunch” that many men adopt to hide their gynecomastia before seeking treatment!

-What goes on in the mind is not something we can see.
-However, we can identify poor posture immediately.
-For many patients, this hunch was adopted to hide one’s chest.
+What goes on in the mind is not something we can see, but we can identify poor posture immediately.
 It’s easy to look at yourself in the mirror and tell when you are not upright with your shoulders back, tall and strong.
-Make sure your friends and family help you with this goal.
-Soon, resuming a strong posture will restore your confidence in yourself.
-And you’ll become that guy who has nothing to hide from the rest of the world.
+There isn’t always a mirror around though, so make sure your friends and family help you with this goal.
+If, like many patients, this hunch was adopted to hide your chest then resuming a strong posture will restore your confidence in yourself.
+You’ll become that guy who has nothing to hide from the rest of the world.
 No more humiliation, embarrassment or frustration.
 No more double shirts, big shirts or sweaters.
-Go to the pool or beach – finally feel comfortable and confident taking your shirt off!
+You’ll be able to go to the pool or beach and finally feel comfortable and confident taking your shirt off!